 The first takers were four poppy cardinals followed by one or two females.
 They didn't exactly gravitate towards the oiler seeds as we expected but rather sampled all of the trays.

-Here is a nice couple trying out the oiler while the others feasted around the main feeder.
+round the main feeder.
 Here is another one perched in the northwest quadrant of the rose garden, watching the feasters.
 While they consumed and ruled the area, it wouldn't be long before the Starlings invaded the bird buffet.

-After the hoard of "welfare birds" had their fill, we were left with the same cardinals that had started the action along with a new black-eyed Junco seen here who was so skittish or polite that he spent most of the time circling the main offerings to clean up the remnants left in the snow.
+had started the action along with a new black-eyed Junco seen here who was so skittish or polite that he spent most of the time circling the main offerings to clean up the remnants left in the snow.
 As you can see from this angle, the terracotta saucer is no longer hovering on the snow in a picturesque manner, but now slants awkwardly on top of the trampled pack.

-Since we haven't noticed any Juncos since our days in Cincinnati, we looked this lone hunter up in a book readily available: Birds of the Smokies by Alsop.
+e looked this lone hunter up in a book readily available: Birds of the Smokies by Alsop.
 I know we are 2.5 hours from the Tennessee border, but this bird is so widespread across the country that he is represented in this source.
 What I found to be interesting is the local vernacular regarding this little bird: "Juncos are called 'snow birds' by locals because their appearance in the low elevations in the fall is a signal that winter is coming.
 Their scientific name hyemalis is New Latin for 'wintry'."
 Well, it was nice to see this little bird, but if he is the snow bird, I've had enough for the year, he should feel free to retire back to the higher elevations and let our Spring come forth!